How Jack O’lanterns Can Be a Fire Hazard

 Fake Is Fun

 The glow of a candle inside a Jack O’Lantern provides that spooky but cheerful glow people love on Halloween.
 These decorations often peek out from the front steps of a home, providing a guiding light on Halloween night and the nights leading up to it.
 But the candle inside a Jack O’Lantern is also the number one fire hazard behind these decorations.
-An errant wind, leaning candle, careless visitor, or any number of other accidents can lead to a fire in the home.
+An errant wind, a leaning candle, a careless visitor, or any number of other accidents can lead to a fire in the home.

 A popular option is simply a fake candle.
 A battery-operated LED light brings that same cheerful glow without the risk.
 Some families even opt for colorful glow sticks to provide color variation for a bright, vibrant Jack O’Lantern.